Core

 Messages formatting

-Let’s start with making it easier to pass messages into litellm’s completion function (including images).
+Let’s start with making it easier to pass messages into litellm’s completion function (including images, and pdf files).

 source